 A relevant second class honours degree (or international equivalent).
 Relevant experience may be required for some of the modules.
 Non-UK qualifications will be assessed against this standard.

-Mature applicants without any standard entry requirements but have substantial and relevant experience may be considered for an entry at the Postgraduate Certificate level and the acceptance is at the discretion of the School of Education.
+Malaysians applying as a matured student without the standard entry requirements but with substantial and relevant work experience (and have successfully passed APEL’s assessment through Malaysian Qualifications Agency) may be considered for an entry at the Postgraduate Certificate Level.
+Admission is at the discretion of the School.